 LVMH's private equity arm has announced that it took a minority stake in South Korea's CLIO Cosmetics, yet another indication that Korea is home to an influential market that is making waves on an international scale.
 L Capital Asia, the unit of LVMH, and CLIO confirmed on Friday that L Capital Asia bought a minority stake in the Korean cosmetics firm, without providing any specific figures.

-A person with direct knowledge of the matter told Reuters L Capital invested $50 million for about a 7 percent stake, saying CLIO plans to seek approval to launch an initial public offering as early as next week.
-The person declined to be identified because the matter was confidential.
+"A person with direct knowledge of the matter" told Reuters that "L Capital invested $50 million for about a 7 percent stake, saying CLIO plans to seek approval to launch an initial public offering as early as next week."

-Foreign investors having been piling into the Korean cosmetics business in recent years, emboldened by the country's success in exporting a 'Korean Wave' culture built around music, fashion and beauty products.
-In 2015, South Korea become the second-largest cosmetics exporter to China after France, shipping $1.1 billion in goods, according to Seoul's Ministry of Food and Drug Safety.
+As noted by Reuters, "Foreign investors having been piling into the Korean cosmetics business in recent years, emboldened by the country's success in exporting a 'Korean Wave' culture built around music, fashion and beauty products.
+In 2015, South Korea become the second-largest cosmetics exporter to China after France, shipping $1.1 billion in goods, according to Seoul's Ministry of Food and Drug Safety."

-UPDATE: South Korea's CLIO Cosmetics applied for preliminary exchange approval for an initial public offering Korea Exchange said on Monday.
+UPDATE (July 25, 2016): South Korea's CLIO Cosmetics applied for preliminary exchange approval for an initial public offering Korea Exchange said on Monday.